jonnor/machinehearing/tinyml2021/environmentalsoundclassification.md

 The research was initially carried out as part of a master thesis at the Norwegian University of Life Sciences (NMBU).
-Since then we have continued to work on this topic at Soundsensing, and we will share some of the progress and challenges of bringing this kind of research to market.
+Since then we have continued to work on this topic at Soundsensing, and we will share some of the progress and challenges in bringing this kind of research to market.

 ## Call-to-Action